Commercialisation of sports events

 An owner of a trademark can apply to the Japan Patent Office to register its trademark (such as a logo, character image or other brand indicators) as well as the designated goods or services for which the trademark will be used so as to acquire ownership of the trademark.

-A trademark right is an exclusive right given to a registered trademark used for goods or services, and its effect extends not only to the same trademark but also to similar trademarks.
-If an identical or similar trademark as the registered trademark is used without permission in respect of goods and services that are identical or similar to the designated goods or services, a trademark owner can claim against the unauthorised user for, among others, the suspension of use, disposal of goods and compensation for damages.22
+A trademark right is an exclusive right given to a registered trademark used for goods or services and its effect extends not only to the same trademark but also to similar trademarks.
+If an identical or similar trademark as the registered trademark is used without permission in respect of goods and services identical or similar to the designated goods or services, a trademark owner can claim against the unauthorised user for, among other things, the suspension of use, disposal of goods and compensation for damage suffered.24

-Copyright is the right to protect a ‘work’, which shall mean creatively produced expressions of thoughts or sentiments that fall within the literary, academic, artistic or musical domain.
-Copyright arises automatically upon the creation of a work and subsists for 70 years after the death of the author.23 In principle, the unauthorised use of a person’s copyright work (such as copying of work or manufacturing of counterfeit products) constitutes an infringement of copyright.
-An author of the copyright work can bring a claim against an infringement of copyright for, among others, the suspension of use and compensation for damages.24
+Copyright is the right to protect a ‘work’, meaning creatively produced expressions of thoughts or sentiments that fall within the literary, academic, artistic or musical domain.
+Copyright arises automatically upon the creation of a work and subsists for 70 years after the death of the author.25 In principle, the unauthorised use of a person’s copyright work (such as copying of work or manufacturing of counterfeit products) constitutes an infringement of copyright.
+An author of the copyright work can bring a claim against an infringement of copyright for, among others, the suspension of use and compensation for damages.26

 Image rights and publicity rights

 In Japan, an individual’s image is protected by image rights and publicity rights, both of which are recognised by case law.